 The point being, Downlite sells those exact same products – without the department store label and packaging – in their own store, for a lot less.

 Skip the middle man, and the inflated prices, and shop directly from Downlite instead.

 Have you ever used a Vellux blanket?
 They’re soft, feel like fleece, and are super cozy.
 It’s the blanket that most hotels or motels keep in the bedroom closet.

 Does this look familiar?

-Well, these Vellux blankets are made by WestPoint Hospitality – which also sells retail products under the WestPoint Home brand.
+Well, these Vellux blankets are a WestPoint Hospitality flagship product!
+They also sell retail products under the WestPoint Home brand.